Skyler Wang

 Ph.D.
 Sociology, UC Berkeley, 2023

-Skyler’s second empirical project homes in on the emergence of human-AI intimacy.
+One of Skyler’s current empirical projects addresses the emergence of human-AI intimacy.
 Rapid advancements in large language models, multimodal processing, and hardware capabilities have given rise to increasingly sophisticated and high-fidelity artificial companions.
 Relying on in-person and digital ethnographies, Skyler explores how human-AI interactions produce the future of on-demand intimacy, where intimacy can be acquired in a truly frictionless manner.
 Ultimately, this work advances our understanding of how norms around intimacy and relationships evolve in response to the growing presence of AI in everyday life.

 On the side of applied AI research, Skyler develops socially and ethically grounded multimodal translation systems for those communicating with underserved languages.
 Notably, his co-developed project No Language Left Behind, which doubled the number of languages made available in machine translation, was published in Nature.
-His other project, SeamlessM4T, a foundational multilingual and multitasking model that translates and transcribes across speech and text for 100 languages, was awarded one of TIME Magazine’s Best Inventions in 2023.
+His other project, SeamlessM4T, a foundational multilingual and multitasking model that translates and transcribes across speech and text for 100 languages, was awarded one of TIME Magazine’s Best Inventions of 2023 and can also be found in Nature.

-Skyler’s research has been featured in academic venues such as Nature, CSCW, ACL, PLOS One, Sex Roles, Archives of Sexual Behavior, and Sociological Perspectives, and media outlets such as TIME, CNN, NPR, WIRED, Reuters, The Verge, Vox, San Francisco Chronicle, Quartz, and GQ.
+Skyler’s research has been featured in journals such as Nature, Big Data & Society, Information, Communication, and Society, PLOS One, Sex Roles, Archives of Sexual Behavior, and Sociological Perspectives, HCI & machine learning proceedings such as CSCW, ACL, and NAACL, and media outlets such as Reuters, NPR, CNN, WIRED, The Verge, Vox, Quartz, and GQ.

 Selected Publications